 - Canada’s wireless carriers now offer coverage to more than 99% of Canadians.

-- At the end of March 2012, Canadian wireless phone subscribers numbered 26 million.
+- Canadian wireless phone subscribers number over 27 million.

 - Half of all phone connections in Canada are now wireless.